daige110/learngit/readme.txt

-git is a verson control system git is free software
+git is a distributed verson control system git is free software